 Legumes can be added to any meal, for breakfast, lunch, or dinner.
 Once cooked, they can be eaten warm or cold.

-Most dry beans (except peas and lentils) will need to be rinsed, soaked, and cooked.
+Most dry beans (except peas and lentils) need to be rinsed and soaked before cooking.

 You can also bring dried beans to a boil, take the pan off the burner, and let them soak for 2 hours.
 Soaking overnight or after boiling makes them less likely to give you gas.